| |

 group in Tiptree.

-communities of the base ecclesial type.
-Includes a check list of pointers and an
+small Christian communities of the base ecclesial type.
+Includes a check list of

 Experience—Analysis—Reflection—Action—Celebration—Experience…